 Then ran through the shopping list of why I couldn’t.
 Such a list automatically installed by over-suspicious or perhaps, selfish parents.
 Parents who care about only things that relate to themselves.
 Their kids, their money, their food.

-My dad’s voice said, “He could be aggressive, steal from us.
+My dad’s voice said, “He could have been aggressive and stole from us.
 If he’s on survival mode, usually people’s humanity switches are turned off.
 Or he’s addicted to something…”

 But what if he was just a kid who no one gave a chance, due to him being a boy and not a vulnerable girl on the streets?
 I asked myself.

 “Yeah but what if he took your TV, and then left early the next day with cash in his pocket?
-You didn’t even pay for that TV, I did.”
+You didn’t even pay for that TV, I did,” my dad would say.

 But were these somewhat valid excuses real?
 Or an excuse to not show kindness to those in need?